-If you really don't enjoy spending a lot of time maintaining your garden, or you aren't a fan of mowing the lawn, then Creeping Juniper (Juniperus horizontalis) could be a perfect choice.
+If you really don't enjoy spending a lot of time maintaining your garden, or you aren't a fan of mowing the lawn, then creeping juniper (Juniperus horizontalis) could be a perfect choice.
 This hardy, low-growing evergreen shrub can be used as an alternative ground cover, although it doesn't cope well with high footfall.

 |Botanical Name||Juniperus horizontalis|

-|Native Area||North regions of North America|
+|Native Area||North America|

-How to Grow Creeping Juniper
+Creeping Juniper Care

-Creeping Junipers appeal lies in the fact that it's a fast-growing and incredibly low maintenance shrub.
+Creeping junipers appeal lies in the fact that it's a fast-growing and low-maintenance shrub.
 Once established, it doesn't have any complicated care requirements and grows vigorously.
 Drought-tolerant and not fussy about soil types, just about all this shrub requires to look its best is full sunlight, heat, and not too much water.

 Part of the appeal of creeping jupiter is the fact that it's so adaptable.
 While it has a preference for sandy soil with light to medium moisture, it isn't particularly fussy.
 It will grow in poor quality, dry, compacted soils where other species won't.
 The only thing it asks is that the soil be well-drained.
 Overly wet conditions can result in root rot.

 This drought-tolerant shrub copes in hot, arid conditions well.
 When young plants or seedlings are being transplanted into the ground is the only time you'll want to ensure the soil is kept consistently moist.
 Once established, creeping juniper will generally be happy with just natural rainfall, unless you experience a particularly long and intense hot and dry spell.
 During this period a once a week watering should be sufficient.

 Temperature and Humidity